famsf/insights/docs/deployment.md

 The Master branch in this repository needs to be synced with the master branch on Pantheon.

 Before merging a new release to master, you need checkout the master brnach from Pantheon and make sure you have the latest code.
+Note that we need to take steps to track branches in different remotes with the same name of 'master'.
 `git fetch --all`
 `git checkout -b pantheon-master --track pantheon/master` `git pull pantheon master`